-Quartzite is a very confusing natural stone to most people.
+Quartzite is a very confusing natural stone for most people.
 Researching the stone on the internet doesn’t help much either.
 One site will say it etches and another will say it doesn’t.
-There are a lot of inconsistent information on what quartzite actually is and what characteristics it possesses.
+There is a lot of inconsistent information on quartzite identification and what characteristics it possesses.
 So why is the information mixed?
 That’s most likely because quartzite is commonly mislabeled.
 There is the real quartzite, then there is marble or dolomitic marble that are often mislabeled as quartzite.
-Real quartzites properties are very consistent.
+Real quartzites’ properties are very consistent.
 Let’s get to know the real quartzite.

 Quartzite is resistant to acids and will not etch from acids such as vinegar or lemon juice.
 If it etches it’s not real quartzite.
 Quartzite does have a wide range of porosities.
 The highly metamorphosed stones have minerals that are tightly bonded together, such as Sea Pearl or Taj Mahal.
 Some quartzites have been exposed to less intense pressure, such as Calacatta Macaubas, and White Macaubas, which makes them more porous making sealing them a good idea.

 So how do you determine if it’s real or fake quartzite?
 Doing a glass scratch test is one way to verify that quartzite identification is real.
 To complete the test you will need to:

 Have a glass tile that can be damaged